sestaton/tephra/README.md

 With [Docker](https://www.docker.com/), you can create a container to run Tephra with the following command:

-    docker run -it --name tephra-con sestaton/tephra
+    docker run -it --name tephra-con -v $(pwd)/db:/db sestaton/tephra

 That will create a container called "tephra-con" and start an interactive shell.
-Note that the image is minimal and has no text editor.
-You can use Docker volumes for managing data, or bind mounting to work with files directly on the host and avoid moving anything.
+The above assumes you have a directory called "db" in the working directory that contains your database files and the Tephra configuration.
+To run the full analysis, change to that mounted directory and run the following:

+    tephra all -c tephra_config.yml

 If you cannot use Docker, please see the [INSTALL](https://github.com/sestaton/tephra/blob/master/INSTALL.md) file included with this distribution to install Tephra on various operating systems.